Lecture

 Direct Violence

-This is the one that many of us associate with the word 'violence': physical attack, hitting, sexual assault, humiliation, verbal abuse, etc. These are overt expressions of what Galtung calls "the avoidable impairments of fundamental human needs."
+This is the one that many of us associate with the word violence: physical attack, hitting, sexual assault, humiliation, verbal abuse, etc. These are overt expressions of what Galtung calls "the avoidable impairments of fundamental human needs."
 When someone is doing direct violence to you, basic needs like safety, security, life and others are being impacted.

 Cultural Violence